Swap your home with HomeSwapper

 How do I register?

-NHH has pre-paid the registration fee for all of its tenants who may wish to register.
-You must ensure you meet the conditions of exchange (see below) to be eligible.
+We have pre-paid the registration fee for all our customers who may wish to register, so you will just need to ensure you meet the conditions of exchange (see below) to be eligible.

 What is the exchange procedure?